 This page explains what strategy constraints are in Unleash and how they work.
 If you want to know how you add strategy constraints to an activation strategy, see the corresponding how-to guide.

-Combining strategy constraints with the gradual rollout strategy allows you to do a gradual rollout to a specific segment of your user base.
+You can also combine strategy constraints with the gradual rollout strategy to do a gradual rollout to a specific segment of your user base.

 Each strategy constraint has three parts: